Virginia Child Support Calculator:

 Virginia Child Support Formula

-The number of children is the most direct factor in any Virginia child support calculation under the child support guidelines in Income Shares model using both parents' combined gross income with the Virginia Schedule of Monthly Basic Child Support Obligations.
-The basic child support obligation increases with each additional child, though not in a strictly linear fashion.
+The number of children is the most direct factor in any Virginia child support calculation under the child support guidelines in Income Shares model under Va.
+Code § 20-108.2 using both parents' combined monthly gross income and the Virginia Schedule of Monthly Basic Child Support Obligations.

 The amount of child support also depends on each parent's monthly gross income, which includes wages, salary, commissions, bonuses, and other recurring sources.
 The noncustodial parent's share is calculated based on their proportion of the combined monthly gross income.